-If you have called me for advice or stopped by to buy a part, chances are, you might have heard me mention some of these items, especially if you were a new RRC owner or your RRC was new to you.
-I figured it was time to start writing them down.
+If you have called me for advice or visited to buy a part, chances are, you might have heard me mention some of these items, especially if you were a new RRC owner or your RRC was new to you.
+So I made this web page and have been continually adding to and modifying it.

 Batteries